Pseudo-extended Markov chain Monte Carlo: The Pseudo-Extended Method

 which admits $\pi(\btheta)$ as a marginal.
 In the original pseudo-marginal method, the extended-target is sampled from using MCMC, with an independent proposal for $\bx$ (corresponding to importance sampling for these variables) and a standard MCMC proposal (e.g., random-walk) used for $\btheta$.

 There are two key differences between pseudo-marginal MCMC and pseudo-extended MCMC.
 Firstly, we do not distinguish between latent variables and parameters, and simply view all unknown variables, or parameters, of interest as being part of $\bx$.
-Secondly, we do not use an importance-sampling-based proposal to sample $\bx$ (which, effectively, would just result in a standard importance sampler for $\pi(\cdot)$ with proposal $q(\cdot)$), but instead we propose to simulate directly from the pseudo-extended target \eqref{eq:extended-target} using HMC as explained in Section~\ref{sec:pseudo-extend-hamilt}.
+Secondly, we do not use an importance-sampling-based proposal to sample $\bx$, but instead, we propose to simulate directly from the pseudo-extended target eq. \eqref{eq:extended-target} using HMC as explained in Section~\ref{sec:pseudo-extend-hamilt}.
 An important consequence of this is that we can use instrumental distributions $q(\cdot)$ without needing to sample from them.
 In Section~\ref{sec:tempered-q} we exploit this fact to construct the instrumental distribution by tempering.

-It has previously been proposed to simulate from the \emph{pseudo-marginal} target \eqref{eq:pseudo-marginal} using HMC \cite{LindstenD:2016}.
-However, their motivation differs from ours since they still view $\bx$ as ``nuisance variables'' that are approximately marginalized out in order to mimic an ideal HMC algorithm targeting the marginal distribution $\pi(\btheta)$.
-Furthermore, they study the convergence to this ideal HMC for large $N$.
-An implication of this is that they rely on a splitting technique which requires a re-parameterization of $q(\cdot)$ as a standard normal distribution.
-This limits the range of instrumental distributions that can be used with their method---in particular, they cannot use the tempered distributions which we propose in Section~\ref{sec:tempered-q}.
-On the contrary, based on the empirical results presented in Section~\ref{sec:experiments}, we are advocating using a small number of pseudo-samples $N$ and therefore we do not need to resort to the re-parameterization used by \citet{LindstenD:2016}.
-Another related method, which also uses this re-parameterization, is the pseudo-marginal slice sampler by \citet{Murray2015}.

 In summary, the pseudo-marginal framework is a powerful technique for sampling from models with \emph{intractable likelihoods}.
 The pseudo-extended method, on the other hand, is designed for sampling from \textit{complex target distributions}, where the landscape of the target is difficult for standard MCMC samplers to traverse without an exhaustive number of MCMC iterations.
 In particular, where the target distribution is multi-modal, we show that extending the state-space allows our MCMC sampler to more easily explore the modes of the target.